Towards Robust Training Data Transparency

 Transparency of the data used to train AI models is a prerequisite for understanding how these models work.
 It is crucial for improving accountability in AI development and can strengthen people’s ability to exercise their fundamental rights.
 Yet, opacity in training data is often used to protect AI-developing companies from scrutiny and competition, affecting both copyright holders and anyone else trying to get a better understanding of how these models function.

 As the European Union’s AI Office, a body that will play a key role in implementing the AI Act – especially for general-purpose AI (GPAI) – is taking its final shape, we are sharing a policy brief arguing for a strong transparency requirement for content used to train GPAI models.
 This paper and the accompanying blueprint of the transparency template that the AI office is tasked to develop is a collaborative effort of Open Future and Mozilla Foundation, drawing on input from experts.
+In September 2024 we published an updated version of this blueprint that incorporates additional feedback from experts.

 Background